小樽芸術村 OTARU ART BASE

 Former Takahashi Warehouse (Stained Glass Museum)

-Former Takahashi Warehouses were built in 1923(Taisho 12)by Naoharu Takahashi, who was at the time a prominent merchant and government official, for the purpose of storing adzuki beans.
+Former Takahashi Warehouses were built in 1923(Taisho 12)by Naoharu Takahashi, who was at the time a prominent merchant and government official, for the purpose of storing grain beans.
 The interior was crafted of timber, and the exterior was built with stones; this was called "timber framed stone construction," and was a common method of construction, especially in Otaru where there were frequent fires, as the structure was considered highly fireproof.
 The stones used to on the exterior were made of "soft stone," found in the hills on the outskirts of Otaru.

 Year of Construction